JQHY/ovrthrow/README.md

 ## Overview

-The directory 'OVRTHROW Source Files' contains all the source code to run the project in Unity.
+The directory 'OVRTHROW Source Project' contains all the source code to run the project in Unity.
 This can then be used to make Unity Builds.

 If you want to quickly run the game, you can unzip OVRTHROW.zip, and run the OVRTHROW.exe application.
 For more information, see the "Quick start guide" in "Ovrthrow User Manual.pdf".